 - An exemption from the statutory cap on member business lending, which expands access to capital for small businesses and helps credit unions to diversify portfolios;

 - Eligibility for grants and low-interest loans from the Community Development Revolving Loan Fund;

 - Ability to accept non-member deposits from any source;

 - An authorization to obtain supplemental capital; and

 - Qualifying for consulting assistance from NCUA’s Office of Small Credit Union Initiatives.

 The designation applies to federal and state-chartered, federally insured credit unions, though some state-chartered credit unions may not be afforded all of the benefits if laws in their state do not allow them.

 For assistance in determining whether your credit union qualifies for low income designation, contact the Division of Consumer Access at

 Federal credit unions adopt bylaws upon being chartered by NCUA.
 Bylaws provide a framework for the operation and management of a credit union.

 Credit unions have the flexibility to request other bylaw amendments if the need arises.
-A credit union must file its request with the Director of the Office of Consumer Protection and the request must include:
+A credit union must file its request with the Director of the Office of Consumer Financial Protection and Access and the request must include: